 Festive events in both Sutton and Mablethorpe with a Christmas market, live music and entertainment, traditional carol singing, Santa’s grotto and more.
 A firm favourite with the community.

 Adding to the shopping experience, on our craft markets, you will find an array of hand crafted products including jewellery, gifts , paintings and more.
 An ideal opportunity to find that unusual gift.

 A professionally run bonfire night in Trusthorpe with fireworks and a Halloween theme.
 Best costume and carved pumpkin competitions get the community into the spooky spirit.

-Businesses and organisations with an interest in Mablethorpe, Trusthorpe and Sutton are invited to support the MAP CIC by paying an annual subscription which starts at just £50 per year.
+Businesses and organisations with an interest in Mablethorpe, Trusthorpe and Sutton are invited to support the MAP CIC by paying an annual subscription which of just £20 per year.
 We encourage you to do this for 3 reasons: